PSU-CSE/TalkAboutRectangles_Fall2016/README.md

 This will start a Django console, add the current working directory to the system path, and start the game.

-9. That's all it takes, you should now be set to play the game!

 #### On Windows: ####
 -------------------------